mgcrea/react-native-dnd/README.md

 - **Hooks based:** Exposes powerful hooks [`useDraggable`](./src/hooks/useDraggable.ts) and [`useDroppable`](./src/hooks/useDroppable.ts) to build your own primitive components.

 - **Powerful & Performant:** The implementation has been tailored for advanced use cases where performance is critical.
-It can be used for a wide range of use cases like sorting.
+It can be used for a wide range of use cases like sorting items.

 ## Demo